-In terms of the possible risk of cost overrun, Statutory Undertakers and Earthworks scored highly.
-In terms of risk cost, however, Structures and Earthworks were the main contributors.
-Indeed, the risks associated with four cost components (Structures, Earthworks, Statutory Undertakers and the Main Carriageway) accounted for 70% of the total cost overrun risk allowance incorporated in the A1(M) PSC.
+In terms of the possible risk of cost overrun, statutory undertakers and earthworks scored highly.
+In terms of risk cost, however, structures and earthworks were the main contributors.
+Indeed, the risks associated with four cost components (structures, earthworks, statutory undertakers and the main carriageway) accounted for 70% of the total cost overrun risk uplift incorporated in the A1(M) PSC.
 In total, construction risk added 22% to the overall construction cost.
-This level of risk adjustment is within the observed range - at the lower end - of cost overruns described elsewhere in the literature (summarised below in 4).
+This level of risk adjustment is within the observed range-albeit towards the lower end-of cost overruns described elsewhere in the literature (summarised below in Table 4).